Considering Cholesterol

 Rarely is it one cause, rather elevated cholesterol often comes from a number of issues stacking on top of each other.

-• Covid infection.
-Let’s add a new one to the list.
+Covid infection — Let’s add a new one to the list.
 There are numerous peer reviewed studies that reveal elevated cholesterol in those who have or had Covid infections —and it seems to be stubbornly lingering after the infection has cleared.
 Here’s one study in The Lancet.
-From a CM perspective this isn’t surprising as Covid is a Gu pathology - thick, sticky, and recalcitrant pattern.
+From a CM perspective this isn’t surprising as long Covid is often a Gu pathology - thick, sticky, and recalcitrant pattern.

 Elevated cholesterol from an Asian Medicine (Chinese medicine) perspective

 Elevated cholesterol is seen as a pattern of excess damp and accumulation - there is too much in the system.
 That excess will generate heat which will create more stagnation and agitation.
 The Liver and Gallbladder become congested and create heat and dampness.
 Things get thick, hot, sticky and gooey which will eventually overflow into other systems like the Heart.
 This overflow will generate heat upsetting the Heart often raising the blood pressure.
-The pulse indicates this as a full, thick pulse or ropey pulse especially in the blood level of the pulse.
-In some cases you can actually see the pulse throbbing in the wrist.
-We literally call it Blood Thick.
+The pulse will be full, thick, or ropey especially in the Blood level.
+It is literally called a Blood Thick pulse, and we can often see it throbbing in the wrist.

 Primary treatment is to clear heat, transform dampness and phlegm in Gallbladder and Liver and to promote free flow of Qi, Blood, fluids and bile.